ucpu/cage/README.md

 - Image info - print information about an image
 - Image resize - batch resizing of images
 - Image untile - slices a single image with tiled sections into a sequence of individual images
+- Mesh info - print information about a mesh

 # Building